Higher Curvature Inflation and the Species Scale: f(R) gravity on a circle

 which fixes the radion normalization.
 The resulting $d$-dimensional action becomes at tree level\footnote{Higher loop effects can induce an additional curvature series whose characteristic scale is the Kaluza-Klein mass of the compact manifold \cite{Calderon-Infante:2025ldq}, and in the case of irrelevant operators, these can in some cases dominate over the tree level reduction.
 In Type IIA/M-Theory this occurs for example for terms of the form $D^n R^4$ for decompactification limits to $d=10$ \cite{Calderon-Infante:2025ldq}.}

-where $R$ denotes the $d$-dimensional Ricci scalar, and we have identified the lower dimensional Planck mass as $M_{\text{Pl}}^{d-2} = 2\pi R M_{\text{Pl},D}^{d-1}$.
+where $R$ denotes the $d$-dimensional Ricci scalar, and we have identified the lower-dimensional Planck mass as $M_{\text{Pl}}^{d-2} = 2\pi R M_{\text{Pl},D}^{d-1}$.
 The cutoff controlling the higher curvature corrections acquires a $\phi$-dependence of the form

 where the sign indicates whether the species scale grows or decays with $\phi$ under the chosen convention.
-Since $M(\phi)$ is now the scale controlling the curvature series we identify it with the species scale $\Lambda_{\rm sp}$ \cite{vandeHeisteeg:2023dlw}.
+Since $M(\phi)$ is now the scale controlling the curvature series we can identify it parametrically with the species scale $\Lambda_{\rm sp}$ \cite{vandeHeisteeg:2023dlw}.
+We can do this because they have the same parametric dependence on the moduli of the theory, in this case the radion.
+However, we still assume, and to some extent require, that they can be numerically separated.

 It has been conjectured \cite{Lee:2019wij, vandeHeisteeg:2023ubh, Castellano:2021mmx} that in string theoretic setups the exponential coefficient $\gamma$ appearing in the species scale $\Lambda_{\text{sp}}\sim e^{\pm\gamma\phi}$ is necessarily bounded as